cadithealth/pyramid_controllers/README.txt

     request.res = get_resource_by_id(res_id)
     return (self.RESOURCE_ID, rem)

-# and the root controller
+# the root controller with support for "/" and sub-controllers
 class RootController(Controller):
   about = AboutController()
   resource = ResourceDispatcher()